About The Department of International Relations

-Students are admitted to the undergraduate program according to the ‘Social Sciences’ score obtained in the nationwide Student Placement Examination organized by the Higher Education Council.
+Students are admitted to the undergraduate program according to the 'Social Sciences' score obtained in the nationwide Student Placement Examination organized by the Higher Education Council.
 The Department admits over 60 students annually and around 55 students receive their first degrees.(B.Sc.)
-Currently, the Department has 50 full-time academic personnel, including 21 full, associate or assistant Professors, 5 lecturers and 24 research assistants.
+Currently, the Department has 35 full-time academic personnel, including 20 full, associate or assistant Professors, and 15 research assistants.

 In the past few years, members of the Department have been awarded a series of research fellowships such as Fulbright, Jean Monnet, Konrad-Adenauer Foundation, the British Council, etc. and secured sizeable research grants from NATO, SSRC, MERC, USIS and others.